xanmankey/FishingForPhish/docs/api.rst

 * initializeSelenium(self, add_ons=None)
       Creates the Selenium instance.
 A list of paths to add_ons (.xpi files) can be passed to enhance the scraping experience.
 The wayback_machine add-on is added to the webdriver instance with the method initializeAll().
 * initializePWW3(self, jvmOptions)
       Starts JVM with a list of optional parameters, jvmOptions (some default options, system_cp and packages, are passed with the initializeAll() method).
+The attribute jvmToggle is updated to be True.
 * initializeBS(self, html)
       Creates a Beautiful Soup instance BS.
 Not called with initializeAll() as it cannot parse html without having any html as input.
 Typically called after storing the driver.page_source in an html variable.